-T T in the upgrade and expansion of its RI introduction platform 5mw p.d to 25mw p.d and also upgrade its Renewable energy resource centre for capacity development.
+3mw scaled to 10mw TSIL is collaboration with Usman Danfodio University Sokoto and America Technical Partners in the upgrade and expansion of its RI introduction platform 5mw p.d to 25mw p.d and also upgrade its Renewable energy resource centre for capacity development.
 TSIL will be interested in partnering with REA in the effort to Energize Economies and Education.
 17 Adetoro, R.A (MRS) Deputy Director EIA, Federal ministry of Environment Expressed the support of the Ministry towards the success of the NEP.
 She stated that the Ministry is under obligation to conclude the EIA process within 3 - 6 months; however, they require project baseline and other documentation from the investors.
 She stated that theThe EIA should be pursued from project conception stage in order to maximize time.
 She also suggested that a steering committee with representatives from key MDAs be created to fast-track synergy and communication.
 She further stated that there should be active community level capacity building for artisans and technicians for renewable energy.
 She stated that EIAs for Mini Grid requires a site assessment, howverhowever for projects below 1MW and below 4.9MW, the Ministry has given a concession for this to be done locally, but for sites above 5MW, the site assessment would have to be done at the Federal level.
 The ministry is currently working on the ease of doing business with regards to mini grid development by scaling down the timeline for public disclosure of safeguards instruments to 15 working days.
-The REA is working with the Ministry to ensure that the EIA process for mini grid is simplified The ministry is in need of all the cooperation it can get to enable her to have a more robust online platform for submission of documents.
-Noted for Discussion A checklist has been submitted to the ministry as a guide to a simplified EIA process which they are looking into.
+The REA is working with the Ministry to ensure that the EIA process for mini grid is simplified Noted for Discussion enable her to have a more robust online platform for submission of documents.